 In February 2019, popular EDM artist Marshmello held an in-game concert “played” by 10.7 million people.
 This overtook the previous record held by the rocket event of Season 4, which brought in 8.3 million players.
 On a similar note, the game enjoyed a peak player count for a non-event for a single day with 7.6 million players on February 16th, 2019.
 For comparison, the most popular games on Steam struggle to crack a million players for a day.

 The game didn’t hit the heights quite like these until the black hole event at the end of what we now know as Chapter 1.
 It went down as the most viewed gaming event in history on Twitch, YouTube, and Twitter with a staggering 42.8 million views on the latter.
 YouTube numbers reached 4.3 million viewers and 1.7 million viewers on Twitch.
-Epic have not released official word on how many in-game players witnessed The End, however.
+Epic did not release official word on how many in-game players witnessed The End, however.

-Staying on viewing figures, the video below shows how the game’s popularity has ebbed and flowed on Twitch since launch all the way up to the end of 2019.
+The video above shows how Fortnite’s popularity has ebbed and flowed on Twitch since launch all the way up to the end of 2019.